Mangomochijen/CyberSecurity/README.md

-# CyberSecurity
+# Cyber Security Repository
-This repo is primarily used for point of reference that include lots of resources related to Cyber Security, Vulnerability Research and Analysis, Incident Response and More!
+This repo is primarily used for point of reference, tech manuals, cheat sheets, and information that relates to Cyber Security, Vulnerability Research, Incident Response and More!